-Hosmer HR in 9th lifts Padres over Reds to cap soggy series
+Hosmer HR In 9th Lifts Padres Over Reds To Cap Soggy Series

-CINCINNATI (AP) — The San Diego Padres didn’t exactly enjoy their soggy stay in Cincinnati.
-Eric Hosmer got a nice parting gift from the Reds’ cozy riverside ballpark, though.

-Hosmer led off the ninth inning with a home run to lift the Padres over the Reds 7-6 on Sunday night after a lengthy rain delay in the middle of the eighth inning.
+CINCINNATI (AP) — Eric Hosmer led off the ninth inning with a home run to lift the San Diego Padres over the Cincinnati Reds 7-6 on Sunday night after a lengthy rain delay in the middle of the eighth inning.

-Hosmer took Raisel Iglesias (2-4) deep for his third homer in three days — the first time he’s strung three together in his career.
-It ended a rain-soaked four-game series that featured 5 hours, 22 minutes of delays.

-“It was great to get it quickly,” San Diego manager Andy Green said.
-“It couldn’t have happened any quicker.
-He’s swinging the bat well.
-It was a big series for him.”

 Rain caused a delay of 1 hour, 32 minutes in the eighth, even after Sunday’s first pitch was pushed back three hours from the scheduled 1:10 p.m. start time in hopes of avoiding bad weather.
 Saturday’s game started an hour earlier than scheduled and was cancelled after 6 ½ innings, resulting in the Reds’ rain-shortened 7-2 win.